-INTERSECT and INTERSECT ALL in postgresql
+INTERSECT and INTERSECT ALL in PostgreSQL

-Both INTERSECT and INTERSECT ALL in Postgresql returns the common rows of two different SQLs.
+Both INTERSECT and INTERSECT ALL in PostgreSQL returns the common rows of two different SQLs.
 They differ in the way they handle duplicates.

-INTERSECT in Postgresql: performs a DISTINCT on the result set, returns the common rows of two different tables
+INTERSECT in PostgreSQL: performs a DISTINCT on the result set, returns the common rows of two different tables

-INTERSECT ALL in Postgresql: intersect all returns the common row but does not remove duplicates
+INTERSECT ALL in PostgreSQL: intersect all returns the common row but does not remove duplicates

 Let’s discuss with an example.
 Let’s take two tables for example